davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 The Datadog agent is now running on the LAMP host and collecting top-level metrics.
 Next you'll configure the Agent to enable Apache integration so you can see data about your web server's performance:

-When the agent installed, it included some example configuration files.
-Copy the Apache example into place for the agent to use:
+The Agent installation script placed some example configuration files on your server.
+Copy the Apache example into place for the Agent to use:
 `sudo cp /etc/dd-agent/conf.d/apache.yaml.example /etc/dd-agent/conf.d/apache.yaml`

-Next, restart the agent so your changes take effect:
+Next, restart the Agent so your changes take effect:
 `sudo /etc/init.d/datadog-agent restart`

 ### Generate Sample Data